hkzorman/advanced_npc/README.md

 License
 -------

 __advanced_npc__ is Copyright (C) 2016-2017 Hector Franqui (zorman2000), licensed under the GPLv3 license.
-See 'LICENSE.txt' for details.
+See `license.txt` for details.

 The Jumper library is Copyright (c) 2012-2013 Roland Yonaba, licensed under MIT license.
-See 'Jumper/LICENSE.txt' for details.
+See `Jumper/LICENSE.txt` for details.

 Current progress and roadmap